rhelmer/socorro/docs/installation.rst

 ::
   sudo su - postgres

-  # create a superuser account for yourself
+  # create a superuser account for yourself, for configuring postgres
   createuser -s $YOUR_USERNAME_HERE

-  # socorro will use this, should not be a superuser
+  # socorro will use breakpad_rw, should not be a superuser
+  ##
+  # the default password is "aPassword", if you do not use this you will
+  # need to adjust the Socorro configuration!
-  createuser -W breakpad_r
+  createuser -W breakpad_rw

   exit